• Skip to primary navigation

 Add in the cream and beat until it looks like whipped cream with stiff peaks.
 NOTE: To avoid the cream splashing everywhere, start the mixer on low speed, slowly increasing the speed as the mix becomes thicker.

 Pour the cream mixture into the mould, cover with the overhang fabric.
 Wrap in plastic wrap, but be sure to leave enough of a gap for liquid to escape the holes.
-Refrigerate for at least 8 hours and up to 3 days before serving.
+Refrigerate a minimum of 16 hours and up to 3 days before serving.

 How to Make Raspberry Amaretto Sauce